nondeterministic/lifesavers/README.md

 Find and replace Unicode characters on the command line:

     LC_CTYPE=C sed 's/\x9c/ae/g' $filename > $outfilename

+Unzip a flat ZIP archive into a subdirectory of a given name

+   7z x '*.zip' -o'*'

+or

+   unzip -d newfolder/ zipfile.zip

 ## NVIDIA drivers

 Oftentimes, the proprietary NVIDIA drivers fail to load, and oftentimes